-High Desert is a psychedelic journal of end-times and an ode to the American Southwest.
-Exploring such key events as the First Red Scare, the Tulsa Race Massacre and the West Coast’s wildfire epidemic, Naffis-Sahely’s reflections on class, race, and nationalism chart the region’s hidden histories from the Spanish Colonial Era to the recent pandemic.
+High Desert is a psychedelic journal of end-times and an ode to the US Southwest.
+Naffis-Sahely’s reflections on class, race, and nationalism chart the region’s hidden histories from the Spanish Colonial Era to the recent pandemic.
 The poems in High Desert also revel in their rootlessness, as the author shifts his gaze outside of the US, traveling from Venice and Florence to Chittagong and St Petersburg, tackling our turbulent times and the depths of its problems in searing, extraordinary poems of witness and vision.

 Flitting from the mud-soaked floors of Venice to the glittering, towering constructions of the Abu Dhabi of his childhood and early adulthood, from the 'disposable cities' composed of shanty towns and rough encampments which spring up wherever new resources are discovered to present-day London and North America, André Naffis-Sahely's bracingly plain-spoken first collection gathers portraits of promised lands and those who go in search of them: travellers, labourers, dreamers; the hopeful and the dispossessed.
 This is poetry as reportage, as much an act of memory as of sinuous, clear-eyed vision.
 As this arresting new poet has remarked elsewhere: "I don't like poems that invent memories; I have enough of my own."

 "I much admired André Naffis-Sahely’s sharp meditations on our vast but remarkably homogeneous global landscape."

 ― Pankaj Mishra, The Guardian